rwf2/Rocket/site/guide/10-deployment.md

 ## Render

-Render is a modern cloud platform that offers native support for Rust, fully managed SSL, custom domains, managed databases, zero-downtime deploys, and websocket support.
+Render is a modern cloud platform that offers native support for Rust, fully managed SSL, custom domains, databases, zero-downtime deploys, and websocket support.

-Render integrates directly with GitHub to automatically build and deploy your app on every push.
+Render integrates with GitHub to automatically build and deploy your app on every push.
 It supports multiple Rust toolchains including `nightly`.

-Assuming you have a `Cargo.toml` at the root of you repo, going live on Render takes just a few clicks:
+Assuming you have a `Cargo.toml` at the root of you repo, going live on Render takes just a few minutes:

-1. Add a file called `rust-toolchain` and the root of your repo, and add valid nightly version to it.
-You can use the latest nightly version like so:
+1. Add a file called `rust-toolchain` at the root of your repo, and add a valid nightly version to it.
+You can use the latest nightly version:
     ```text
     nightly
     ```

-    You can also pin the nightly version for your app by specifying a date as follows:
+    Alternatively, you can pin the nightly version for your app:

     ```text
     nightly-06-10-2019